 Hiking under Popocatépetl is a once-in-a-lifetime experience.
 We arrived to Izta Popo full of anticipation but the thrilling sceneries were even better than we imagined.
 These are three trails you can take, the first one easy, the second one hard, and the last one super hard.

 Note: I recommend hiking in Izta Popo only if you’re in a good physical condition; as I mentioned, the altitude makes even the easy trails difficult.
 If you don’t feel like hiking, don’t.
 I guarantee that even visiting the park by car and staying in the marvelous surroundings is worth your while.
+Or you can choose one of my other favorite hikes in Mexico depending on your physical condition.

 Did you know that altitude sickness is a real issue?
 It can surprise you at high elevations because of low levels of oxygen, making you dizzy or even causing vomiting.
 It may occur if you’re above 2,500 meters (8,000 ft).
 Get some ibuprofen and enough fluids ready to treat it.